Skip to main content

 The Reconnaissance Trip

-Plan a 3-5 day orientation visit during a non-vacation season—ideally summer—so you experience Atlanta's humidity firsthand rather than arriving during a pleasant October and being surprised in July.
+Plan a 3-5 day orientation visit during a non-vacation season, ideally summer, so you experience Atlanta's humidity firsthand rather than arriving during a pleasant October and being surprised in July.
 Visit neighborhoods at different times of day.
 Eat at local spots, not just research-list restaurants.
 The feel of a neighborhood matters more than its stats.

 Leverage the Equity Arbitrage